AkulVerma404/High-RPM-Motor-Telemetry-and-Safety-Test-Bench/README.md

 2. **Vibration Analysis**: The MPU6050 collects 128 samples of acceleration.
 The code then runs a Fast Fourier Transform (FFT) to identify the "Major Peak," which represents the primary vibration frequency of the motor.
 3. **Aerodynamics**: By reading air pressure and comparing it to ambient density, the system calculates air pressure.
 4. **Efficiency Math**: The code calculates efficiency by comparing mechanical output ($Thrust \times Velocity$) against electrical input ($Voltage \times Current$).
-5. **Active Safety**: The system continuously checks if the vibration exceeds **6000 Hz** or if the current exceeds **5 Amps**.
+5. **Active Safety**: The system continuously checks if the vibration exceeds **6000 Hz** or if the current exceeds **5 Amps** (can be changed accordingly).
 If these limits are crossed, the relay is immediately triggered to "Danger" mode, shutting down the motor.

 ---